 Our InMotion experience started out well.

 Their uptime, speed, and support were all strong.
 But over the last few months, things have started falling off the rails a bit.
-Both speed and uptime slips have been pretty disappointing, so they’ve fallen down our overall rankings to the eighth spot (barely hanging on to the top ten).
+Both speed and uptime slips have been disappointing, so they’ve fallen down in our overall rankings to the twenty-fourth place.

-You can try InMotionHosting.com for yourself if curious.
+You can try InMotionHosting.com for yourself if you’re curious.

 P.S.
 If you want to see hosting providers that ranked above InMotion Hosting, check our best performing hosts here.